circuitdao/docs/docs/user-guide/liquidation.md

 ## Initiator Incentives

 The keeper that triggers a liquidation is referred to as the **initiator**.
-Altough it is possible for bidders to turn a profit in a liquidation auction, there is no guarantee that this will be a sufficient incentive for keepers to start a liquidation auction.
+Although it is possible for bidders to turn a profit in a liquidation auction, there is no guarantee that this will be a sufficient incentive for keepers to start a liquidation auction.
 For example, in periods of high on-chain transaction costs, keepers might prefer to wait and see if somebody else is willing to trigger a liquidation.
-Given the system- and time-critial nature of liquidations, the initiator is paid an **initiator incentive**, which consists of two components:
+Given the system- and time-critical nature of liquidations, the initiator is paid an **initiator incentive**, which consists of two components:

 * **Absolute Initiator Incentive** (AII): a fixed amount of BYC (e.g. 10 BYC)
 * **Relative Initiator Incentive** (RII): a percentage of the debt owed to the vault (e.g. 8%)

-When bids are placed in a liquidaiton auction, the initiator incentive is paid before any of the debt owed to the vault is repaid.
+When bids are placed in a liquidation auction, the initiator incentive is paid before any of the debt owed to the vault is repaid.

 AII and RII must be set such that they can be paid from the Liquidation Penalty in all circumstances, which requires the **[Minimum Debt](../collateral-vaults)** Statute to be taken into account.